k00mi/gitaly/README.md

 ### Characteristics

 1. **A High-Level Abstraction**: Gitaly aims to provide a high-level abstraction, rather than a low-level (`blob`- and `ref-` store) abstraction.
 As a general guideline, no route from the GitLab Ruby monolith should need more than one Gitaly rpc call.

 > An example of a complicated thing we look up a lot: last commit that changed a file.
 This is shown in the tree browser for each file we need to walk the git history starting from the displayed commit down to the first commit that has a different entry for that file and this is repeated for each file in the directory being displayed

 #### Scope

 To maintain the focus of the project, the following subjects are out-of-scope for the moment:

 1. Multi-master and active-active replication

-———————

-To see where it fits in please look at [GitLab's architecture](https://docs.gitlab.com/ce/development/architecture.html#system-layout)

-Gitaly is still under development.
-We expect it to become a standard component of GitLab in Q1 2017 and to reach full scope in Q3 2017.

 ## References